 Alongside the risk assessment, the DVSA assessors will conduct checks to ensure your VTS is complying with key sections of the MOT testing guide, including:

-- security of smart cards
+- security cards

 - calibration of MOT equipment